Orpius/SDK/docs/UserGuide/index.md

 To ensure that every automated activity in Orpius performs as intended, the platform includes an internal audit mechanism.
-After an agent completes a task—whether scheduled, triggered by an event, or invoked through an operation—an internal audit step runs automatically to verify the outcome.
+After an agent completes a task, whether scheduled, triggered by an event, or invoked through an operation, an internal audit step runs automatically to verify the outcome.

 ```mermaid